paschdan/semantic-pullrequest-action/README.md

 * it will check the title of the PR
 * it will check all commits of the PR
-* it will comment on the PR if invalid messages are found.
+* it will comment on the PR if invalid messages are found. (optional)

 ## usage